emtelgen/cse-404-fs24-movie-revenues/README.md

+# How to use
+- Run model.py

+# Team Members
+- Emily Telgenhoff
+- Zoom Nguyen

 # Project 1 Step 4: Data Reader & Starting Initial Model

 - Step 1 is the reader and you need to have that correctly done.